 Biker jacket and blue jeans

 I’ve taken two decidedly masculine garments, but I want to mix them, however, with a white silk shirt with a bow collar.
 And to complete this simple but nice outfit, I’ve dediced I’ll add a pair of flat pointed shoes.
 Amazingly simple, to wear every day.

 Pages you may be interested in:

-(I get a commission from ShopStyle Collective for purchases or clicks made through links in this post)
+(I get a commission from ShopStyle Collective for purchases made through links in this post)